Masterchef118/bmfontgl_Proj_Alice_version/README.md

 are also given in the code.
 This directory must be a real location and must contain the named .fnt and .tga files for the program to not crash.

+To enter your desired directory and file names, go to line 125 of window.cpp.

 The only user-provided requirements (at the moment) are boost and the boost filesystem-vc143.

 This project has been forked and modified from the original at: https://github.com/dharani811/bmfontgl